clone206/dsd2dxd/README.md

   planar format and 4096 byte block size, or interleaved with 1 byte per channel.

-  Note: At 16 bits/sample a noise shaper kicks in that can preserve a dynamic range of 135 dB below 30 kHz.

   Outputs raw pcm to file named "out.pcm".
 ```